hasura/graphql-engine/docs/graphql/manual/api-reference/schema-metadata-api/run-sql.rst

   This is an admin-only query, i.e. the query can only be executed by a request having ``X-Hasura-Role: admin``.
-This can be set by passing ``X-Hasura-Access-Key`` or by setting the right role in Webhook/JWT authorization mode.
+This can be set by passing ``X-Hasura-Admin-Secret`` or by setting the right role in Webhook/JWT authorization mode.

   This is deliberate as it is hard to enforce any sort of permissions on arbitrary SQL.
 If